AudioLog: LLMs-Powered Long Audio Logging with Hybrid Token-Semantic Contrastive Learning: Experiments

 \subsection{Dataset}

-We use two datasets in this paper to evaluate the proposed AudioLog.
+We use two datasets with both scene and event labels to evaluate the proposed AudioLog.
 The first dataset is the development dataset of DCASE 2023 Task 4B.
 It comprises real-life audio recordings, each approximately 3 minutes in length, captured across 5 acoustic scenes and 11 event classes \cite{Martinmorato2023, Martinmorato2023b}.
 The second dataset is derived from the joint analysis of sound events and acoustic scenes\cite{igarashi2022information, imoto2020sound}.
 This dataset consists of segments extracted from the TUT Acoustic Scenes 2016\&2017 and TUT Sound Events 2016\&2017 datasets.
 The audio clips are annotated with 4 acoustic scenes and 25 sound events.
-Further details regarding these datasets can be found in the links \footnote{https://dcase.community/challenge2023/task-sound-event-detection-with-soft-labels}\footnote{https://www.ksuke.net/dataset/strong-sound-event-labels-of-tut-acoustic-scenes-2016-2017}.
+Further details regarding these datasets can be found in the websites\footnote{https://dcase.community/challenge2023/task-sound-event-detection-with-soft-labels}\footnote{https://www.ksuke.net/dataset/strong-sound-event-labels-of-tut-acoustic-scenes-2016-2017}.